nichnet/i2c4lcd/README.md

 <br/>

 ## Issues You May Face
 You may run into a runtime error, this could be due to a memory address mismatch.
-Ensure your connection is proper and if the issue persists, run the following command to probe for devices.
+Ensure your connection is proper and if the issue persists, run the following command to probe for devices:
 ```
 sudo i2cdetect 0
 ```